 We ask that you try to attend every week, missed classes will be lost and can not be carried over past the end of your course date.

 Can my child/children train the dog?

 During COVID-19 restrictions with social distancing we can only allow 1 handler to attend with each puppy/dog.
 Whilst another family member may attend with the puppy/dog if the main handler can't attend one week, they shouldn't expect to both handle the dog/puppy within one class.
-There is a limited spectator area at Grove Farm Equestrian Centre, which can be used by prior approval, but only one handler is allowed with each dog/puppy in the fenced training area.
 At Preston Road Community Centre we can only admit one handler with each dog/puppy, additional family members will have to wait outside the building.

 We encourage as many members of the family as possible to get involved in training the dog, especially the children, as it helps the dog to understand it's place within the family, however, for insurance purposes, whilst at Club, all handlers must be 14 years or over.